 The option to withdraw your LSAT registration will be available in the LSAT Status section of your LSAC.org account once the refund deadline has passed.
 You must complete the withdrawal by the withdrawal deadline associated with your test date.
 Once that LSAT is withdrawn you may use the waiver to register for an LSAT administered prior to the date your fee waiver expires.

-If you have registered for an LSAT or the Credential Assembly Service (CAS), any changes to name, date of birth, and/or Social Security/Social Insurance number must be submitted to LSAC in writing and require a signature.
-Fill out the LSAC Biographical Information Changes form (PDF), then e-mail the form to LSACbio@LSAC.org, or fax your correction(s) to 215.968.1119, or mail them to:
+If you have registered for an LSAT or the Credential Assembly Service, any changes to name, date of birth, or Social Security/Social Insurance number must be submitted to LSAC in writing and require a signature.
+Fill out the LSAC Biographical Information Changes form (PDF), then either email the form to LSACbio@LSAC.org, fax the form to 215.968.1119, or mail the form to:

 Law School Admission Council